 In conclusion, the primary goal of a UX designer is to connect a user’s goals with the business’ goals and please both parties involved.

-3 Tips for Better UX Design
+3 Quick Tips for Better UX Design

 - Look at the Behavior flow in Google Analytics

-- Set up a Funnel Visualisation path
+- Set up a Funnel Visualization path

 - Ask your users for feedback